Tom Juzek

 ann. in class, and by appt.

 Tom Juzek (M.A. phonetics, University of Bonn; Ph.D. linguistics, Oxford University) is an assistant professor of computational linguistics, with a courtesy appointment in Scientific Computing.
-His research interests include the application of computational methods to linguistic questions, with a current focus on the features of AI-generated language and its impact on human language usage.
-Prior to joining FSU, Tom worked in the tech industry for several years.
+His research interests include the application of computational methods to linguistic questions, with a current focus on the features of AI-generated language, its impact on human language usage, and the causes that influence model behavior.
+Prior to joining FSU, Dr Juzek worked in the tech industry for several years.
 He also co-organizes the SC Machine Learning Seminar.

 Research Interests